 - 1. Students must view their "myCOD" email daily, including during breaks to ensure effective communication. - 2.
 All communication regarding onboarding and eValue training will go through "myCOD" email accounts.
 Emails may come from eValue on behalf of the department staff. - 3.
 Students will be assigned access to eValue, the department onboarding software, and be required to attend training on eValue. - 4.
 Students are required to upload and manage their own necessary documents on eValue. - 5.
 The uploading of documents to eValue implies authorization to share the documentation with necessary clinical agencies. - 6.
 Deadlines set for any portion of onboarding including, but not limited to, eValue training, document submission, and attendance at a facility for badges, are set by the department in conjunction with the facilities.
 These deadlines are non-negotiable. - 7.
-Students are responsible for paying for any fees associated with the process. - 8.
+Students are responsible for paying for any fees associated with the process.
+The college is not responsible for any costs incurred, nor are refunds possible. - 8.
 Students that do not meet onboarding requirements, including deadlines, or appointments at facilities, and/or attendance at the required training will not be enrolled or they will be dropped from their course.
 Students newly admitted to the program will be required to reapply to the program for admittance.
 Current students will be required to apply for reinstatement due to the disruption in the cohort model progression. - 9.
-Students that are not free from communicable diseases or do not have authorized health clearance will not be able to attend clinical and unable to continue in the program. - 10.
+The application for reinstatement will count as the student's one opportunity for reinstatement as per the Program Reinstatement Policy. - 10.
+Students that are not free from communicable diseases or do not have authorized health clearance will not be able to attend clinical and will be unable to continue in the program. - 11.
 Onboarding requirements include but are not limited to - a.
 Physical examination clearance - b.
 Vaccinations for Tetanus, Diphtheria, and Pertussis (Tdap), flu, COVID-19 - c.
-Proof of immunity from Hepatitis B, Measles, Mumps, Rubella, Varicella - d.
+Proof of immunity from Hepatitis B, Measles, Mumps, Rubella, Varicella

+- d.
 Tuberculosis screening - e.
 American Heart Association Basic Life Support (BLS/CPR) card - f.
 Facility documents for policies and procedures. - g.
 Background check - h.
-Drug screen

-- i.
+Drug screen - i.
 Facility badge photos and pick-up - j.
-Valid Government ID (may not expire during semester (see #11). - 11.
+Valid Government ID (may not expire during semester (see #11). - 12.
 Onboarding requirements must be valid through the entire semester.
 Any item expiring during the semester term will not be accepted.